Authenticity – enquiry – tolerance – humility – humour

 The blog posts that I write fall into three broad categories:

-1/ People – this could be any kind of person; a shoe-maker in Venice, a gifted racing driver in Modena, an archaeologist in Jericho or perhaps Freya Stark a doughty female traveller to the Middle East in the 1930s.
+1/ PEOPLE – this could be any kind of person; a shoe-maker in Venice, a dedicated gardener in Oxford, an archaeologist in Jericho or perhaps Freya Stark a doughty female traveller to the Middle East in the 1930s.
+Or at a more festive level it could be an article about Lily Bollinger, who ran Bollinger Champagne from the 1940s until 1971.

-2/ Places – of out-standing natural beauty, or areas that fascinate me.
+2/ PLACES – of out-standing natural beauty, or areas that fascinate me.
 This might be The Alps around the Rhone Glacier, Switzerland or the barren Judean Hills north of Jerusalem.
-It could be the wild and exposed Grimsel Pass in Switzerland or the Loire Valley in France.
+It could be the wild and exposed Grimsel Pass in Switzerland or the fairytale chateaux and lush green gardens of the Loire Valley in France.

-3/ Journeys – both physical journeys from one place to another AND ALSO journeys of the mind, inner dialogues connecting one event with another.
-For example a road trip from France to Northern Italy From Monaco to Pisa with love…. or my recent journey from Chartres Cathedral to Canterbury Chartres to Canterbury – A Pilgrimage
+3/ JOURNEYS – both physical journeys from one place to another AND ALSO journeys of the mind, inner dialogues connecting one event with another.
+For example a road trip from France to Northern Italy From Monaco to Pisa with love…. or a recent journey from Chartres Cathedral to Canterbury Chartres to Canterbury – A Pilgrimage

 These words were written just about one hundred years ago by the American poet Robert Frost (1874-1963).
 Frost was writing in the early days of the First World War.
-He had recently returned from England where he met Edward Thomas (fellow writer and poet) with whom he would walk in the countryside.
-Thomas wrote ‘Adlestrop’ an ode to the English countryside (see below).
+He had recently returned from England where he had spent time with Edward Thomas (fellow writer and poet) with whom he would walk in the countryside.
 Some say that Frost’s poem was directed at Thomas and his inability to decide whether to sign up to fight in ‘The Great War’.
 Shortly after reading this poem Thomas did sign up and in fact died in the trenches in 1917.

 It’s hard to believe that just 100 years ago women in Britain could not vote.
 Women’s suffrage came eventually in 1928.
-In America it came earlier, if you were a white American, in 1920 mainly as the result of years of campaigning by Susan B Anthony and others.
+In America it came earlier, if you were a white American, as a result of years of campaigning by Susan B Anthony and others.
 Of course in the US full universal suffrage only came properly to all adults in the 1960s.

 The ‘educated-traveller’ celebrates life, human experience and our wonderful environment in a neutral and gentle fashion.
 This blog is not political, nor is it religious.
-Instead it promotes tolerance, enquiry, humility, authenticity, integrity and wherever possible humour!
-I think it is much more interesting and useful to consider what we have in common with other people, rather than what sets us apart.
+Instead I like to think I encourage tolerance, enquiry, humility and authenticity.
+It is much more interesting and useful to consider what we have in common with other people, rather than to focus on what sets us apart.

 I look forward to hearing from you and hearing your stories.